michaelbeaumont/awesome-leaved/README.md

 Similar to i3, clients can be ordered within containers and vertically or horizontally arranged.
 They can also be "stacked" or "tabbed", and the focused window (client or container) and a list of windows in the container will be shown above, as a stack or tabs.

+**Note**: This library is developed using the git version of awesome, there may be bugs caused by using earlier versions

 Instructions
 ------------